 Helix’s customizable hybrid that is also delivered to your door roll-packed into a box.
 Depending on what you answer on their questionnaire, the mattress you buy may be quite different.
 Each of the nine models has a different color and feel but contain approximately the same ingredients.

 There are two covers on this hybrid.
-One is a fully-removable polyester that you can wash in a machine, and the other is a breathable jersey knit.
+One is polyester, and the other is a breathable jersey knit.
 You also have the option of selecting a cover with cooling technology that stabilizes surface temperature.

 Each model has four layers, but these can vary depending on the model selected for you.
 We reviewed the versatile Helix Dusk, which contains the following components: